AdobeDocs/marketo-measure.en/help/marketo-measure-tracking/setting-up-tracking/adding-marketo-measure-script-to-different-form-providers/adding-marketo-measure-to-marketo-landing-pages.md

 1. Log in to your [!DNL Marketo Engage] account.
 1. Select your landing page and click **[!UICONTROL Edit Draft]**.
 1. Drag in the HTML element.
-1. Enter the [!DNL Marketo Measure] JavaScript into the head section:
+1. Enter the [!DNL Marketo Measure] JavaScript into the [!UICONTROL head] section:

    `<script type="text/javascript" src="https://cdn.bizible.com/scripts/bizible.js" async=""></script>`